AuraDevelopmentTeam/InvSync/ISSUE_TEMPLATE.md

 #### Issue Description:
-Note: If this bug occurs in a modpack, please report this to the modpack author.
-Otherwise, delete this line and add your description here.
-Also please remove anything that doesn't apply!
+Please remove anything that doesn't apply!

 #### What happens: